scope-lab-vu/ns_gym/README.md

 ## Project Webpage and Documentation

-Visit our project webpage for tutorials, core concepts, and documentation: [nsgym.io](https://nsgym.io) (to be live soon)
+Visit our project webpage for tutorials, core concepts, and documentation: [nsgym.io](https://nsgym.io)

 ---